 Multiple teams around the league have already been anticipating the three-time All-Star hitting free agency, and Beal has been actively exploring what his options are, according to Marc Stein.

-Beal will instantly become the most notable free agent on the open market right before the start of NBA Summer League in Las Vegas once he finalizes a buyout agreement with the Suns.
+Beal will instantly be the most notable free agent on the open market right before the start of NBA Summer League in Las Vegas once he finalizes a buyout agreement with the Suns.
 It should not take long for him to find his next team.